Discovering MCP Servers

 - Category chip — Color-coded label like "CRM," "Payment Processing," or "Developer Tools"

-- Tool count — How many tools (API actions) the integration exposes
+- Tool count — How many tools the server exposes

 Search

-Type in the search box to find integrations by name.
+Type in the search box to find servers by name or keyword.
 Results update as you type.

 Examples: